panozzaj/claude-hooks/README.md

 }
 ```

-This should go in `./claude/settings.local.json`.
+This should go in `./claude/settings.local.json` (see below for possible hook locations).

 Note: you'll have to restart claude code for changes to take effect.
 Typically I `/exit` and then restart with `claude -c` and state that I restarted.